private-runners-test/tari/RFC/src/RFC-0201_TariScript.md

 ## Goals

 This Request for Comment (RFC) presents a proposal for introducing [TariScript] into the Tari base layer protocol.
-Tari Script aims to provide a general mechanism for enabling further extensions such as side chains, the DAN, one-sided payments and atomic swaps.
+Tari Script aims to provide a general mechanism for enabling further extensions such as side-chains, the DAN, one-sided payments and atomic swaps.

 ## Related Requests for Comment